ryantd42/NY-Legislative-Git/2023/S4501B-2023/bill.md

  hygiene.
-The state commission of correction, in  consultation  with  the department  of  corrections  and community supervision, shall promulgate regulations establishing when body imaging scanning  equipment  will  be used  to  screen visitors and incarcerated individuals in state OR LOCAL correctional  facilities.
-Such  regulations  shall  include  provisions
+The state commission of correction, in  consultation  with  the department  of  corrections  and community supervision, shall promulgate regulations establishing when body imaging scanning  equipment  will  be

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01611-02-3
+  LBD01611-04-4
- S. 4501--A  2
+ S. 4501--B  2

- establishing that alternative methods of screening may be used to accom- modate  individuals  who  decline  or  are unable to be screened by body imaging scanning equipment for  medical  reasons  and  that  alternative
+ used  to  screen visitors and incarcerated individuals in state OR LOCAL correctional  facilities.
+Such  regulations  shall  include  provisions establishing that alternative methods of screening may be used to accom- modate  individuals  who  decline  or  are unable to be screened by body imaging scanning equipment for  medical  reasons  and  that  alternative